iris-theof/stackoverflow/README.md

 5. How were bootcamps assisting with increasing diversity in tech careers?

 What I explored is how the gender affects the questions based above.
-To this end, I have added in the new branch I created a notebook 'HowToBreakIntoTheFieldFemaleMale.ipynb' that explores the question 1 based on the gender and plan to do the same for the rest of the questions.
+To this end, I have added in the new branch I created a notebook 'HowToBreakIntoTheFieldFemaleMale.ipynb' that explores the

+* How other developers recommend to break into the field depending on gender

 ## File Descriptions <a name="files"></a>